Jazz up your loft conversion

 Think outside the box

 Most of us opt for a standard Velux conversion but try thinking outside the box.
 Could you do away with a staircase and simply use a ladder to access a book-lined reading room from a bedroom?
-Or could you open up the space to a dramatic cathedral ceiling?
+Or could you open up space to a dramatic cathedral ceiling?

 If there’s excellent head height then adding a mezzanine really makes the most of your space.
 Consider adding a bedroom over a multipurpose living space or squeeze a luxurious ensuite above your master bedroom.
 With a little thought and bags of creativity, you can really jazz up your loft conversion and create a living space that you’ll never want to leave!